bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 - feedback success state can link users directly to the public dev board
 - stays the public home page even for signed-in users
 - signed-in users get a CTA into `/my-activities` instead of replacing the page with a dashboard
+- long home-page modals now keep their own internal scroll and use body-scroll locking so the page behind them stays put

 ### `MyActivities.tsx`